 Key Findings

-Online logistics degrees in Georgia cover supply chain management, transportation, inventory control, and procurement, ranging from associate to bachelor's levels.
+Online logistics degrees in Georgia focus on supply chain management, transportation, and operations to support local industries.

 What's the difference between online and on-campus logistics degree?